kschwan/pyreflexxes/README.md

-# Python interface for the Type II Reflexxes Motion Library
+# Python interface for the Reflexxes Motion Libraries

 The `setup.py` script will invoke CMake to build the module.
 The module can thus be built and installed with e.g.